 - Most animals are able to go home between 4 and 8pm on the day of surgery unless they require ongoing care (ie with complicated soft tissue or orthopaedic surgeries that require in hospital post operative care).
 We will fully inform you prior to the procedure if we think this will be the case.
 Please call us at 4pm to see how your pet is progressing.
 In some cases where we have concerns or pets are particularly old or frail we may recommend that they stay with us overnight for monitoring.

 We offer and recommend pre-anaesthetic testing prior to anaesthesia.
-If elected we run a simple blood and urinalysis on your pet to give us valuable information regarding their health prior to any procedures.
+If elected we run a simple blood test on your pet to give us valuable information regarding their health prior to any procedures.
 This can sometimes change the course of treatment or medications used and can alert us to any underlying disease processes that may also need to be addressed.

 We place every animal on intravenous fluids (IVF) when undergoing anaesthesia.
 This supports their blood pressure during anaesthesia protecting vital organs any damage due to reduced blood flow.
 Patients given IVF have a significantly better and faster recovery rate from anaesthesia and surgery than those who aren’t.